Is Belize Safe To Visit? 2024 Update From Someone Who Lives Here

-Belize is Generally safe to Travel But There Are Some Precautions to Take
+Belize is Safe to Travel But (As Always!)
+There Are Some Precautions to Take

-Since I write about Belize and I moved here over 16 years ago as a single woman, I do get questions: IS BELIZE SAFE TO TRAVEL?
-Is Belize safe for tourists?
+I write about life on Ambergris Caye, Belize, and I’ve lived here full-time for over 17 years.
+I get asked these questions quite a bit: IS BELIZE SAFE TO TRAVEL?
+Is Belize dangerous for tourists?
 Is Belize safe for women?
 For solo female travelers?
 For older travelers?
 Is it safe to ride the bus in Belize?

-Let’s start off by saying that Belize is magic.
-A virtually untapped wonderland with the 2nd largest barrier reef in the world, white sand cayes, and crystal turquoise waters…unexplored cave systems, dense jungle, Maya cities, unbelievably good food, and some of the friendliest people in the world.
-And as odds have it (since 89% of people who read my blog are from the US, Belize, or Canada) the people in Belize also speak your language.
+A huge bonus: as odds have it (since 85% of people who read my blog are from the US, Belize, or Canada) the people in Belize also speak your language.
 Belize is the only English-speaking country in Central America.

 Is Belize Safe For Visitors?

 My immediate answer is YES.
 Belize is safe to visit.
-I have been safe and felt safe here for 15 years living full time on Ambergris Caye.
+I have been safe and felt safe here for 17 years living full time on Ambergris Caye.
 But like almost everywhere else on earth, there is crime in Belize – especially focused in Belize City.
 And like the Caribbean and Central America (and most of the world), a lot of it is related to the drug trade.
-If you use your common sense, and follow a few basic guidelines and tips, your trip should be fun and safe.
+If you use good travel sense and follow a few basic guidelines and tips, your trip should be fun and safe.

 Traveling anywhere outside of your living room is a risk…

 But perhaps you have seen a headline in the local news when googling.
-Or you just like to know about a spot when you are considering spending hundreds or thousands of dollars on vacation.
+Or you just want to know about a spot when you are considering spending hundreds or thousands of dollars on vacation.
 I get it.
 It’s a very valid question.
-So let me do my best to answer it.
-And give a few tips that I’ve gathered during my time in Belize.
+So let me do my best to answer it and give a few tips that I’ve gathered during my time in Belize.

 Belize City is the one real urban center in the entire country and some neighborhoods experience more crime.
 AT NIGHT especially and even during the day, if you are not VERY familiar with Belize City, I recommend taking a taxi rather than trying to walk.
-Don’t try to walk the 3/4 mile to the bus station that seems so easy on a map.
+Don’t try to walk the 3/4 mile to the bus station that seems so easy on a map – it twists and it turns…just jump in a taxi.
 I almost always take a taxi everywhere in Belize City.

-12 years here and I’ve learned a lot.
-Like NOT to walk home on the beach alone at night.
-But I have never been the victim of a crime and I have honestly never felt directly threatened by crime.
+17 years later, I’ve learned a lot, like NOT to walk home on the beach alone at night.
+But I have never been the victim of a crime, and I have honestly never felt directly threatened by crime.

 Hotel at the point in Placencia